Home » Price Action Trading Guide

 Rising Three Methods Pattern

-This is a five candle bullish continuation pattern, which indicates a temporary interruption in the market, but not a reversal of the existing bull trend.
-The pattern includes two large candles in the direction of the underlying trend at the start and at the end as well as three small counter-trend (bearish) candles in the middle.
-This formation signals price action traders that the sellers are still not strong enough to reverse the existing trend.
+This is a five-candle bullish continuation pattern indicating a temporary interruption in the market with no reversal of the existing bull trend.
+The pattern includes two large candles in the direction of the underlying trend at the start and end as well as three small counter-trend (bearish) candles in the middle.
+This formation tells price action traders that sellers are still not strong enough to reverse the existing trend.

 Rising Three Methods Pattern